HardlyDifficult/Tutorials/Chapter1.md

    - Select and copy / paste or right click and 'Duplicate'.
  - Move their parent GameObjects so that the sprites appear near the bottom of the screen, side by side.
  - Raise the right Platform a little above the left.
- - Delete the rounded edges which would overlap:
+ - Delete the rounded edges from both Platforms.
-   - The right edge of the left platform.
-   - The left edge of the right platform.
  - Increase the 'Width' of middle sprite of each platform to about 15 so that the platforms combined cover more than the width of the screen.
  - Use Vertex Snap (by holding V) to reposition the edges.
  - Select the parent GameObject for the Platform on the right and use the rotate tool to modify the Transform's rotation Z value to about 4.

 <img src="http://i.imgur.com/3s1bSBb.png" width=150px>
+TODO new image without edges.

 The scene should look something like this: